matusjokay/Elisa/elisa/elisa-server/README.md

           ```
           ./manage.py init_app
           ```
-     - set main timetable creator by username
+     - EXPLICITLY set main timetable creator by username
           ```
-          ./manage.py set_superuser <username>
+          ./manage.py set_user_role <username> <user_id> 1
           ```
+          <user_id> -> ais_id from stuba
+          1 -> number of role_id where 1 is a considered superuser

+          check elisa/settings.py for different role options

      - create schemas in postgresql via command with login and pwd and directory of imported data subjects
 	 DISCLAIMER: in order to run this command you must first run the server ( runsslserver )
           ```
           ./manage.py init_schemas <directory-of-data> <username> <password>
           ```
-	TODO: Due to django-tenants it seems that when you make changes on models and recreate migrations it doesn't seems to apply them correctly after running migrate_schemas command.
-For now you must repeat steps 3, 5 and 6 with clean DB schemas.
+	WARNING: Due to django-tenants it seems that when you make changes on models and recreate migrations it doesn't seems to apply them correctly after running migrate_schemas command (Checking generated migration files and their application by command executing).
+      It is better for now to repeat steps 3, 5 and 6 with clean DB schemas.
+      Script for dropping everything in the DB for enviroment would be preffered.

 7. Install required software to work with Oracle databases depending on yor OS.
 More info in cx-oracle [doc](https://cx-oracle.readthedocs.io/en/latest/installation.html)